GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/docs/index.rst

 ..
-MicrobeRX documentation master file, created by sphinx-quickstart on Wed Aug 23 17:00:02 2023.
+MicrobeRX documentation master file, created by sphinx-quickstart on Thu Aug 24 14:33:54 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MicrobeRX's documentation
+Welcome to MicrobeRX's documentation!
 =====================================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
-   :caption: Tutorials:
+   :caption: Contents:

-   content/ReactionRules
-   content/PredictionMetabolites

 Indices and tables
 ==================